turingschool/curriculum/source/topics/performance/load_testing.markdown

 * `huge.json`
 * `ginormous.json`

-The `-p` flag lets you perform `POST` requests, passing a file that contains the data that will be submitted as the POST body.
-The `-T` lets you specify the data you are sending.

-We have included some JSON data in the `/data` folder.
 Let's send a POST request to your your app with the `small.json` file.

 {% terminal %}
 $ ab -n 10 -c 2 -p data/small.json -T 'application/json' http://0.0.0.0:9000/